 Images: Courtesy of NEWFLIX.Bro.

 Since 2010 Mario De Meyer worked as a freelance graphic designer based in Ghent, Belgium.
 His strong focus is on typography but has also concentrated in abstract designs.Â He has worked with a variety of clients worldwide such as IBM, Fortune, Adobe and Wired to name a few.Â On the blog 8Faces he says this about his work:

 â€œMy love for lettering is something that grew over the years.
 During school typography lessons were always one of my favourites, but I never thought back then that it would become my main focus.
 Typography wasnâ€™t so big back then.
 I think my love of lettering actually came from frustration.
 Belgium is a pretty complicated country and the fact that we have two languages (Dutch and French) doesnâ€™t make it any easier.
 Certainly when youâ€™re a designer, clients donâ€™t want two designs but still require two languages.â€

 â€œThis frustration was healthy in a way.
 As a reaction I started designing stuff for myself for fun, with my own philosophy and to challenge myself.â€

-You can see more of his work on his website, Behance and Dribble.
+The artist can be followed on his website, Behance and Instagram.